scala/docs.scala-lang/_overviews/toolkit/munit-run-tests.md

 ```
 {% endtab %}
 {% tab 'Mill' %}
-In Mill, to run all the tests of module `example`:
+In Mill, the following command run all the tests of the module `example`:
 ```
 ./mill example.test.test
 # [71/71] example.test.test